Transition metal thiosulfate complex: Examples

 Thiosulfate is a potent ligand for soft metal ions.
 A typical complex is [Pd(S2O3)2(ethylenediamine)](2-), which features a pair of S-bonded thiosulfate ligands.
 Simple aquo and ammine complexes are also known.
 Three binding modes are common: monodentate (κ^{1}-), O,S-bidentate (κ^{2}-), and bridging (μ-).

 Linkage isomerism (O vs S) has been observed in [Co(NH3)5(S2O3)]+.

 Preparation

 Typically, thiosulfate complexes are prepared from thiosulfate salts by displacement of aquo or chloro ligands.
 In some cases, they arise by oxidation of polysulfido complexes, or by binding of sulfur trioxide to sulfido ligands.

 Applications

 Photography

 Silver-thiosulfate complexes are produced by common photographic fixers.
-By dissolving silver halides, the fixer stabilises the image.
-The dissolution process entails reactions involving the formation of 1:2 and 1:3 complexes (X = halide): Fixation involves these chemical reactions (X = halide, typically Br−):
+By reacting with unexposed silver halides and forming soluble silver complexes that can be washed away, fixers stabilize the image and render the film insensitive to light.
+Fixation involves these chemical reactions (X = halide, typically Br−):